dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 - Summarize several important ﬁne-tuning strategies for text generation.

 ## Introduction
-- Researchers have developed numerous techniques for a wide range of applications of text generation [Li et al., 2021a].
+- Researchers have developed numerous techniques for a wide range of applications of text generation [Li2021a].
-- Machine translation generates text in a different language based on the source text [Yang et al., 2020a];
+- Machine translation generates text in a different language based on the source text [Yang2020a];
-- Summarization generates an abridged version of the source text to include salient information [Guan et al., 2020].
+- Summarization generates an abridged version of the source text to include salient information [Guan2020].
 - Text generation tasks based on
-    - Recurrent neural networks (RNN) [Li et al., 2019],
+    - Recurrent neural networks (RNN) [Li2019],
-    - Convolutional neural networks (CNN) [Gehring et al., 2017],
+    - Convolutional neural networks (CNN) [Gehring2017],
-    - Graph neural networks (GNN) [Li et al., 2020],
+    - Graph neural networks (GNN) [Li2020],
-    - Attention mechanism [Bahdanau et al., 2015].
+    - Attention mechanism [Bahdanau2015].
 - One of the advantages of these neural models is that they enable end-to-end learning of semantic mappings from input to output in text generation.
 - Neural models are able to learn low-dimensional, dense vectors to implicitly represent linguistic features of text, which is also useful to alleviate data sparsity.
 - Deep neural networks usually have a large number of parameters to learn, which are likely to overﬁt on these small datasets and do not generalize well in practice.
 - The idea behind PLMs is to ﬁrst pretrain the models in large-scale corpus and then ﬁnetune these models in various downstream tasks to achieve state-of-the-art results.
 - PLMs can encode a large amount of linguistic knowledge from corpus and induce universal representations of language.
-- PLMs are generally beneﬁcial for downstream tasks and can avoid training a new model from scratch [Brown et al., 2020].
+- PLMs are generally beneﬁcial for downstream tasks and can avoid training a new model from scratch [Brown2020].
 -  A synthesis to the research on some text generation subtasks.
 Zaib et al. [2020], and Guan et al. [2020]